Jonathan-Greif/QBV/README.md

 # Query-by-Vocal Imitation (QBV)

-The code for testing the dual encoders will appear soon.
+The model checkpoints will be released soon.
-Also weights will be released.

 ## Getting Started